konflux-ci/e2e-tests/docs/Installation.md

    ```
 Note: The binary must be updated by running `make build` every time there are new changes in the tests.

-The instructions for every test suite can be found in the [tests folder](tests), e.g. [has Readme.md](tests/rhtap-demo/README.md).
+The instructions for every test suite can be found in the [tests folder](tests), e.g. [has Readme.md](tests/konflux-demo/README.md).
 You can also specify which tests you want to run using [labels](docs/LabelsNaming.md) or [Ginkgo Focus](docs/DeveloperFocus.md).

-## RHTAP in Openshift CI and branch pairing
+## KONFLUX in Openshift CI and branch pairing

 The e2e tests are executed against almost all AppStudio repositories.